DEV Community

 Enter fullscreen mode Exit fullscreen mode

-The "code template" section of +page.server needs to maintain a state variable to describe the valid/invalid condition of the productNumber variable.
+The "template" section of +page.svelte introduces some new features, so I'll quickly walk you through these.
+The code needs to maintain a state variable to describe the valid/invalid condition of the productNumber variable.
 A flag field with values "valid" or "invalid" might have been used here, but a trick defining the state as display styles provides a neater solution.

 The trick now is to define the styling of productNumber with an productNumberClass variable that takes values of either "productNumber" or "productNumber error".
 You can then use this to control the styles of the <input> field display as follows: